Unity-Technologies/UnityDataTools/UnityDataTool/README.md

 # UnityDataTool

-The UnityDataTool provides a set of commands related to Unity data files.
-The tool is invoked from the comman line like this:
+The UnityDataTool is a command line tool providing a set of commands related to Unity data files.
+It is the main project of the solution and produces an executable file that can be found in UnityDataTool/bin/[target specific folders] after a build.

+> Note that on Mac, you need to publish the UnityDataTool projec to get an executable file.
+You can do it from your IDE or execute this command in the UnityDataTool folder (not from the root folder):
+>
+> `dotnet publish -c Release -r osx-x64 -p:PublishSingleFile=true -p:UseAppHost=true`
+>
+> Also on Mac, if you get a warning because "UnityFileSystemApi.dylib" cannot be opened because the developer cannot be verified, click "Cancel" and then open the System Preferences -> Security & Privacy window.
+You should be able to allow the file from there.
+Alternatively, you can copy the file from the Tools folder of a Unity 2022 installation.

+The tool is invoked from the command line like this:

 `UnityDataTool [command] [command options]`